ShaneCurcuru/mutualaidarlington.org/food.md

 ## Where To Order Groceries And Food

 - [MA State guide and map to local farms](https://www.mass.gov/service-details/covid-19-how-where-to-buy-local) offering delivery or pickup.
-- **Local Dropoff Farm Share / CSA**
-  - **New!** [Farmer Dave's offers a 9 week CSA farm share](https://farmerdaves.csaware.com/store/csadetails.jsp) - Kristin Anderson has arranged a weekly drop-off of these shares on Fridays at 60 Lowell St, and the team is committed to keeping them sanitary. _Accepts EBT/SNAP payments for a full share!
-Call (978) 349-1952._
 - **Local Restaurants Doing Grocery Delivery**
   - [The Adventure Pub](https://theadventurepub.com/) now does delivery!
   - Want takeout instead?
 Check out the [Arlington Restaurant status here](/open).